striveforbest/macOS-dev-environment-setup/README.rst

 Configuring OSX for Development
 ===============================

-This doc assumes you are doing a clean install of `Homebrew <http://mxcl.github.io/homebrew/>`_ on a clean install of OSX 10.12.x (Yosemite) with Xcode 8.3.x.
+This doc assumes you are doing a clean install of `Homebrew <http://mxcl.github.io/homebrew/>`_ on a clean install of OSX 11.1 (Big Sur).

 Xcode
 -----